1000 E. University Ave.

 "Of Chastity and Violence: Elizabeth I and Edmund Spenser in the House of Busirane."
 Signs: Journal of Women in Culture and Society (University of Chicago Press), vol. 20 (autumn, 1994), pp. 49-78.

 Co-editor, with Caroline McCracken-Flesher and Susan Aronstein.
-Diana, The Postmodern Princess.
+Ever Afters: Princess Diana and Stories Past and Present.

 “Off With Their Heads: Princess Diana, Anne Boleyn, and the Royal Male Court.”
-In Diana: The Postmodern Princess.
+In Ever Afters: Princess Diana and Stories Past and Present.

 American Council on Education, A.C.E.
-Women’s Network, Society for College and University Planning, WICHE Cooperative for Educational Technologies (Western Interstate Commission for Higher Education), Educational Advisory Board, Shakespeare Association, Society for the Study of Early Modern Women, Modern Language Association, Renaissance Society of America, Sixteenth Century Society, Rocky Mountain Medieval and Renaissance Association, Spenser Society, Medieval Feminist Newsletter, Association of Departments of English.
+Women’s Network, Society for College and University Planning, WICHE Cooperative for Educational Technologies (Western Interstate Commission for Higher Education), Educational Advisory Board, University Professional and Continuing Education Association, Society for College and University Planning, Council for Advancement and Support of Education (C.A.S.E.), Shakespeare Association, Society for the Study of Early Modern Women, Modern Language Association, Renaissance Society of America, Sixteenth Century Society, Rocky Mountain Medieval and Renaissance Association, Spenser Society, Medieval Feminist Newsletter, Association of Departments of English.

-Offices: 2013-present, Member, Wyoming Public Television Council; 2003 Chair, Modern Language Association Shakespeare Division; 1999-2004 elected member, MLA Shakespeare Division; 2003-06 delegate to MLA General Assembly; President, Rocky Mountain Medieval and Renaissance Association; Executive Board member RMMRA 1986-present; RMMRA Awards Committee, ongoing; 2001-02 Chair of Awards Committee, RMMRA.
-1998-99 chair of Nominating Committee, Society for the Study of Early Modern Women; 1996-98 Spenser Society executive committee member and Awards Committee member; 1997 chair of Awards Committee, Sixteenth Century Society.
+Board Memberships and Offices: 2013-present, Member, Wyoming Public Television Council; 2013-present, Member, International Board of Advisors University of Wyoming; 2003 Chair, Modern Language Association (MLA) Shakespeare Division; 1999-2004 elected member, MLA Shakespeare Division; 2003-06 elected delegate to MLA General Assembly; President, Rocky Mountain Medieval and Renaissance Association (RMMRA); Executive Board member RMMRA 1986-present; RMMRA Awards Committee, ongoing; 2001-02 Chair of Awards Committee, RMMRA.
+1998-99 chair of Nominating Committee, Society for the Study of Early Modern Women; 1996-98 Spenser Society executive committee member and Awards Committee member; 1997 chair of Awards Committee, Sixteenth Century Society

-Manuscript Refereeing: Oxford University Press, Cambridge University Press, Syracuse University Press, University of Kentucky Press, University of Massachusetts Press, University of Pennsylvania Press, Palgrave/Bedford/St. Martin’s, Ashgate/Scolar Press, Thalia, Renaissance Quarterly, Shakespeare Quarterly, PMLA, Sixteenth Century Journal, ELH, Studies in English Literature.
+Manuscript Refereeing: Oxford University Press, Cambridge University Press, Syracuse University Press, University of Kentucky Press, University of Massachusetts Press, University of Pennsylvania Press, Palgrave/Bedford/St. Martin’s, Ashgate/Scolar Press, Thalia, Renaissance Quarterly, Shakespeare Quarterly, PMLA, Sixteenth Century Journal, ELH, Studies in English Literature, Renaissance and Reformation, Modern Philology, Shakespeare Studies, Medieval and Renaissance Drama in England, Early Modern Theatre

 2015 “The Tapestries of Mary Queen of Scots,” Renaissance Society of America, Berlin